themarquisdesheric/amber-health/src/pages/articles/2020-01-26-chinese-medicine.md

 <h3>Resources</h3>

-The following studies and articles provide more information on Chinese Medicine as a treatment for endometriosis related symptoms.
+The following studies and articles provide more information on Chinese Medicine as a treatment for endometriosis-related symptoms.

 * <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6637095/" target="_blank" rel="noopener noreferrer">Novel Drug Targets with Traditional Herbal Medicines for Overcoming Endometriosis</a> examines if Chinese herbs can offer a safer, less reactive treatment option.
 * <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3950373/" target="_blank" rel="noopener noreferrer">The Complementary and Alternative Medicine for Endometriosis: A Review of Utilization and Mechanism</a> try to identify therapeutic efficacy and mechanisms based on several clinical and experimental studies.